tarantool/doc/doc/tooling/tcm/tcm_cluster_migrations.rst

 Checking migrations status
 --------------------------

-To check the migration results on the cluster, use the **Migrations** widget on the :ref:`cluster stateboard <tcm_ui_cluster_stateboard>`.
+To check the migration results on the cluster, use the **Migrated** widget on the :ref:`cluster stateboard <tcm_ui_cluster_stateboard>`.
 It reflects the general result of the last applied migration set: